Prestigious world premiere.

 Inherited from the Saloon.

 One searched in vain for features that were taken for granted at the time, such as convenience closing or a central switch in the wooden (at first burr wood, later zebrano) centre console.
 However, the debut with lowered side windows was and is, then as now, a grand one; the freedom behind the wheel, also as a result of the low side line, comes close to a ride in a cabriolet, at least with the sliding sunroof open.
-The C 123 Coupé had inherited from the Saloon not just its design, equipment and engines, but also the ample spaciousness and excellent ride comfort.
+The 123 Coupé had inherited from the saloon not just its design, equipment and engines, but also the ample spaciousness and excellent ride comfort.
 With the world premiere at the Geneva Motor Show in spring 1977, the safety equipment set standards.

 Smart coupé body and diesel engine.

 As far as the engine variants were concerned, the same applied then as normally applies today in the case of coupés and cabriolets.
-Weedy basic engines were nowhere to be found in the model line-up, the symbiosis of smart coupé body and diesel engine being available only in the USA in the form of the Mercedes 300 CD / 300 CD Turbodiesel.
-In Europe, the C 123 with its 80 kW / 109 hp four-cylinder carburettor engine offered a sound basis for the well-heeled clientele who chose to afford a coupé.
-Customers in search of more power under the bonnet, despite the optional four-speed automatic transmission, were forced to resort to the more powerful six-cylinder engines, which were available at the start of production in the form of the Mercedes 280 C and the sought-after top-of-the-line 280 CE model.
+Weedy basic engines were nowhere to be found in the model line-up, the combination of smart coupé body and diesel engine being available only in the USA in the form of the 300 CD / 300 CD Turbodiesel.
+In Europe, the 230 C with its 80 kW / 109 hp four-cylinder carburettor engine offered a sound basis for the well-heeled clientele who chose to afford a coupé.
+Customers in search of more power under the bonnet, despite the optional four-speed automatic transmission, were forced to resort to the more powerful six-cylinder engines, which were available at the start of production in the form of the 280 C and the sought-after top-of-the-line 280 CE model.

 Four-seater coupé with the star.